ribeaud/SWA/lectures/8/readme.md

 - Skillset
 ]
 ???
-- p.
-239: **Uncle Bob** is more critical:
+- **Uncle Bob** is more critical (p.
+239):
   - Services could be strongly by the data they share (_Decoupling Fallacy_)
   - Services cannot always be independently developed, deployed, and operated.
 To the extend that they are coupled by data or behavior, the development, deployment, and operation must be coordinated.
 ---
 ## Links
 - [Pattern-Oriented Software Architecture](pattern_oriented_software_architecture.pdf)